Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Experiments

-Therefore, we further explore this case in terms of various metrics, recording the results in Table~\ref{tab:ex2}.
-It shows that the statistical significance (p-value $p<0.05$) of the difference between the results of fine-tuning and pre-training is mainly found in the DSC and SEN. Specifically, in Attention U-Net, the fine-tuning of $s$ and $p \otimes s$ achieves a tiny improvement with statistical significance ($0.5\%$ and $0.2\%$, $p<0.05$) in DSC compared to the $p$-based pre-traning, while in the SwinUNETR, the statistical significance is shown in SEN. It is worth noting that $p \otimes s$ achieves a significant improvement of SEN (1.7\% and 1.6\%, $p<0.05$) in both DL models, where $s$ reduces the performance in terms of this metric.
 To qualitatively perceive this variation, we visualize the results of $p$-based pre-training and $s$/$p \otimes s$-based fine-tuning in Figure~\ref{fig:s4_5}.
 It is observed that the $p$-based pre-training approaches generate outputs as Gaussian-like distributions without explicit boundaries (before thresholding) while the fine-tuning achieves certain boundaries since the label $s$ and $p \otimes s$ provide these patterns.
 Comparing the results of binary masks (after thresholding of 0.5), the fine-tuning of $s$ and $p \otimes s$ improve the SEN by reducing the FPs, where $p \otimes s$ eliminates more FPs and achieves higher SENs, which is suggested to have statistical significance according to the Table~\ref{tab:ex2}.